rajeshwarpatlolla/my-angularjs-directives/README.md

 While i was working on few projects i have come across few situations where i had to write some directives.
 Here i want to mention few of the directives here.
 These might be useful for you.
 Here i also wants mention the other directives which i have used in few projects, but not created by me.
-I am mentioning here, so that you don't need to find some other place to find these directives.
+I am mentioning few sirectives here, so that you don't need to find some other place to find these directives.
+Each and every directive has a demo link.

 ## List of my directives